grafana/mimir/pkg/scheduler/DESIGN.md

 The fact that the tenant selection was given priority over query-component selection meant that a tenant's query traffic profile could override the query component round-robin.

-If the query component round-robin was set to dequeue a store-gateway query but the tenant rotation had selected `tenant-1` which was only sending ingester queries at the time, the system would dequeue an ingester query in order to prioritize dequeuing for `tenant-1`.
+If the tenant rotation had selected `tenant-1` which was only sending ingester queries at the time, the round-robin algorithm could only select the ingester queue from the child queue nodes for `tenant-1`, overriding the intended progression of the query component round-robin.

 #### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)

-A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with queries stuck in the slow component.
+A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with requests in flight in the slow component.
-Despite alternating the which query component is dequeued for, utilization of the querier-worker connections as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.
+Despite rotating which query component is dequeued for, utilization of the querier-worker connection pool as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.

 ### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries